 Currently proposed “sustainable intensification” in agriculture promotes aggressive expansion of transgenic crops and agrofuels.
 Professor Altieri gives exmaples of “agroecology,” where farmers are taking back entire systems of growing and distribution, transforming them in ways that are far more resilient, sustainable, socially equitable, and productive.

 GMO Promise Falls Short – New York Times

 After decades of use and far-fetched promises, GMO seed has yet to show significantly better performance or lower chemical use than traditional seed breeding, and it certainly has not shown itself as a necessity to “feed the world,” as company spokespersons often claim.

 Permaculture and the Myth of Scarcity — Charles Eisenstein

 Do we ‘need’ pesticides, fertilizers, and GMO seed to feed the world, or is it possible to grow more than enough food to feed the planet through sustainable practices?

-The following study resources offer a progression for developing/deepening our thinking about major social and ecological issues and possible answers to these issues through the idea of living with respect for our food, our earth, and our happiness.
-The section begins with general ideas and progresses to specific applications and how Natural Farming offers solutions for the root causes of all the issues explored above.
+A progression for developing/deepening our thinking about possible answers to our most pertinent social and environmental issues, seen through a lens of respect for our food, our earth, and our happiness.
+The section begins with general ideas and progresses to specific applications and how the natural farming mindset can offer cures for the root causes of our issues.

 Poverty, Food Production, and Globalization — Dr. Vandana Shiva